donecollectively/cardano-mdbook/src/pages/index.md

 #### Through the dAPI

 cMDBook will also offer a dAPI interface, allowing documentation to be processed programmatically and using command-line tools.
-A dAPI works similarly a traditional API or SDK, with well-documented points of access to application-specific details and functionality, yet without any need for a centralized server operated by a SaaS provider.
+A dAPI works similarly to a traditional API or SDK, with well-documented points of access to application-specific details and functionality, yet without any need for a centralized server operated by a SaaS provider.

 All functions of an application's UI are typically available within that application's dAPI.

-This supports a CORE PRINCIPLE OF OPENNESS, and is an integration point enabling organizations to conduct mass-importing or mass-exporting activities, custom UI, and other automations for additional use-cases supporting your creativity.
+This supports a CORE PRINCIPLE OF OPENNESS, and is an integration point enabling you to conduct mass-importing or mass-exporting activities, create custom UI and other automations for additional use-cases supporting your creativity.

 Read our dAPI docs - TODO: add link(s).